PraptiPandey123/project/README.md

 # Project on predicting the chances of cancer(i.e lung cancer)
- To test the code follow the following procedures.
+ To test the code follow the following procedures:-

  1.First make a project folder and place the mainRoute.py, dataset and the index.html file inside the folder.